cimug-org/cim-modeling-guide/docs/section6-cim-uml-extension-rules-and-recommendations.md

 ## 6.4 Class Extension Rules

 Class names start with upper case (UpperCamelCase rule).
 Class names should use singular form.
 Class names must be unique across the whole CIM.
-Be aware there is a potential conflict of profile names and class names that may occur from the 62321-100 standard for XSD naming rules, so the choice of profile names and class names should be made with this consideration.
+Be aware there is a potential conflict of profile names and class names that may occur from the 62361-100 NDR standard for XSD naming rules, so the choice of profile names and class names should be made with this consideration.

 | **RuleID** | **Description**                                                                                                                                                                                                     |
 |------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|